A statement of our core beliefs, style and approach.

 ix) The soldier with dirty boots

-We cannot afford (and do not specially care) to make the costumes precise to the year in every detail.
-Only subsidised theatres and lavishly financed film companies can do that.
+We cannot afford (and do not especially care) to make the costumes precise to the year in every detail.
+Only subsidised theatres and film production companies can do that.
 But nonetheless they should convince – a soldier’s boots should be polished, and his hair tidy (unless he is Good Soldier Schweik).
 His uniform should suggest uniform and not a random collection of khaki.
-The same principle of authenticity applies – a king appears kingly not because he has a crown covered in gold paper, but because his clothes proclaim king.
-Above all, the costumes and props should be handsome and be fit for purpose, and follow the authenticity rules outlined in ‘Eating the Biscuit’.
+The same principle of authenticity applies – a king appears kingly not because he has a gold crown made of plastic, but because his clothes proclaim king.
+Above all, the costumes and props should be handsome, fit for purpose and authentic.

 3. How we work